Here's a small selection of records I've made:

 - Sean Hayes

-I’ve mixed four albums and an EP for Goodnight, Texas: A Long Life of Living, Uncle John Farquhar, Conductor, The Senseless Age (EP), and we're nearly done with the upcoming album that includes Hypothermic and Don’t Let ‘Em Get You.
+I’ve mixed four albums and an EP for Goodnight, Texas: A Long Life of Living, Uncle John Farquhar, Conductor, The Senseless Age (EP), How Long Will It Take Them To Die, and their contribution to the Metallica Blacklist: “Of Wolf and Man”.

 “The Railroad”, from their first album, has been picked up by Coors Banquet for their “Carry the West” campaign and was also used for the opening scenes in the first episode of Tiger King.

 I really love how these all three of these albums turned out, how their sound manages to feel traditional and modern without breaking a sweat, and how easily they can make americana feel timeless.

 I had so much fun mixing American Dream record.
 Erin, Caitlin, and Vanessa are three incredibly creative ladies and we had a lot of fun crazy nights finishing this record together.

 For a while, I spent so much time in the studio with Kelly McFarling and her band that we began joking about how her crew had a “home team advantage” every time they came in.
 Ultimately that became the name of her band!

 We've made a total of five records together: Deep The Habit, Water Dog, Others, Ridgeline and Distractible Child.

 I recorded overdubs and mixed the this dirty rockin’ Whiskerman EP.

 The Stone Foxes